-Hosting endpoints in Docker containers provides self-contained artifacts that are deployable to multiple environments or managed by orchestration technologies such as Kubernetes.
-To create and host an endpoint in a Docker container, use the dotnet new template in the ParticularTemplates package.
-The project that is created will have the required endpoint setup infrastructure in addition to the Dockerfile needed to create and deploy a container hosting one endpoint.
+Hosting endpoints in Docker containers provides self-contained artifacts that can be deployed to multiple environments or managed by orchestration technologies such as Kubernetes.
+To create and host an endpoint in a Docker container, use the dotnet new template from the ParticularTemplates package.
+The generated project includes all required endpoint setup infrastructure, along with a Dockerfile needed to build and deploy a container hosting one endpoint.

 Template overview